ramalho/leanstr/README.md

 Otherwise, each and every character will be stored in a 4-byte cell.

-PEP 393 means that, when a single 🐜 (ant character, U+1F41C) is appears somewhere a long Latin-1 text, suddenly 4 times the amount of RAM will be required!
+PEP 393 means that a long Latin-1 text can take 4x as much RAM if it includes a single 🐜 (ant character, U+1F41C—not within the BMP).

 Given the popularity of Emoji these days, it's interesting to explore the pros and cons of storing strings as bytes encoded in UTF-8, which is how it's done in the Go language.